icann/icann-rdap/docs/rdap-cli-tools/cli-client/usage.md

 * `--def-retry-secs` or `RDAP_DEF_RETRY_SECS`: Default number of seconds to wait before a retry if no `retry-after` value is provided by the server.

 The `--timeout-secs` argument determines the total time the client will wait for an answer.

-## Conformance Checks

-Some specification conformance checks are done by this client.
-Each conformance check is assigned a number.
-These numerical values may be found [here](https://docs.rs/icann-rdap-common/0.0.20/icann_rdap_common/check/enum.Check.html).
-Additionally, each check is classified into one of the following classes:

-* Informational
-* Specification Note
-* Standards Warning
-* Standards Error
-* Cidr0 Extension Error
-* ICANN Extension Error

-The `--error-on-checks` argument will cause the client to exit with a non-zero exit code (see above) if one of these errors is detected.
-This may be useful for certain scripting purposes.

-The `--check-type` argument may be used to specify which types of checks will be evaluating when the `--error-on-checks` argument causes a non-zero exit code.

 ## Configuration